Residents for the Fall 2025 Session

 Residents for the Fall 2025 Session *

 BIAC supports two artist programs on Block Island : Sea Breeze Artist and Writer Residency, and Low Season Artist Projects.
 The Sea Breeze Artist & Writer Residency and Low Season Projects are two distinct but collaborative arts initiatives serving the Block Island community.
 While both programs share fiscal sponsorship and co-host select public events, each maintains an independent mission and structure.
 The Sea Breeze Residency operates as a juried working residency designed to provide dedicated studio time for artists and writers.
-Low Season Projects functions as an artist-led, experimental initiative, centered on education, dialogue, and public engagement.
+Low Season Artist Projects is an artist-led residency that centers creative research, community dialogue, education, and professional development to accepted artists.

 Sea Breeze Artist & Writer Residency